-Insert the power cable with the mains connector into the corresponding socket (2) on the rear of the housing and insert the mains plug into a suitable socket with the correct mains voltage.
+Insert the power cable with the mains connector into the corresponding socket (2) on the rear of the housing and

 CAUTION!

 AS SOON AS THE MASTER MAINS SWITCH ON YOUR PUK IS SWITCHED ON, THE VOLTAGE IS APPLIED TO THE CONNECTED CROCODILE CLIPS OR CABLES.
 IT IS TO BE ENSURED THAT THESE PARTS ARE NOT ALLOWED TO COME INTO CONTACT WITH